ydamni/cloud-is-free/projects/project-2/part-10/README.md

 - The dot **.** separates the integer part from the decimal part, ex: ½ = 0.5

 You now know how to read an AWS invoice without any problem.
-You can finally analyze the evolution of a bill from this project over a week and a month.
+You can finally analyze the evolution of a bill from this project over a month.

-### B.	One week invoice
+### B.	One month invoice

 #### S3: